 If you answered yes to any of these questions, you very likely have a personal injury case.
 When you speak with an attorney, they will conduct a preliminary review of your case and work with you to determine the best steps forward.
 The most important thing to remember is that you do not have to make this decision by yourself.
 An attorney almost always offers a free consultation to help you make this decision.

 Do not allow time to remove your right to file.
 You have a strict filing deadline you must obey in Arizona.
 Bring your personal injury lawsuit within at least two years of the date of your accident.
 In most cases, if you wait longer than two years from the accident or date of injury discovery, the courts will not permit you to bring a claim.
 Don’t wait.
-Call David Shapiro Law, PLLC 24/7 at (480) 300-5405 to schedule a free consultation.
+Call Shapiro Law Team 24/7 at (480) 300-5405 to schedule a free confidential consultation.
 We also respond quickly to messages submitted online.

 Client Review: “I could not recommend a better personal injury attorney than David Shapiro and his team.
 They handled everything from start to finish, got me an amazing settlement that was over 5 times what the insurance company initially offered me.” -Kenneth